vanesalcb06/tssproject2-2b5c/docs/source/kube.rst

             containers:
             - name: privategpt
               image: maadsdocker/tml-privategpt-with-gpu-nvidia-amd64 # IF you DO NOT have NVIDIA GPU use: maadsdocker/tml-privategpt-no-gpu-amd64
-              imagePullPolicy: IfNotPresent
-              resources:             # REMOVE or COMMENT OUT: IF you DO NOT have NVIDIA GPU
-                limits:              # REMOVE or COMMENT OUT: IF you DO NOT have NVIDIA GPU nvidia.com/gpu: 1  # REMOVE or COMMENT OUT: IF you DO NOT have NVIDIA GPU
-              ports:
-              - containerPort: 8001
               env:
               - name: NVIDIA_VISIBLE_DEVICES
                 value: all
               - name: DP_DISABLE_HEALTHCHECKS
                 value: xids
               - name: WEB_CONCURRENCY
-                value: "1"
+                value: "3"
               - name: GPU
                 value: "1"
               - name: COLLECTION
                 value: "tml"
               - name: PORT
                 value: "8001"
               - name: CUDA_VISIBLE_DEVICES
                 value: "0"
               - name: TSS
                 value: "0"
               - name: KUBE
                 value: "1"
+              resources:             # REMOVE or COMMENT OUT: IF you DO NOT have NVIDIA GPU
+                limits:              # REMOVE or COMMENT OUT: IF you DO NOT have NVIDIA GPU nvidia.com/gpu: 1  # REMOVE or COMMENT OUT: IF you DO NOT have NVIDIA GPU
+              ports:
+              - containerPort: 8001
+            tolerations:             # REMOVE or COMMENT OUT: IF you DO NOT have NVIDIA GPU
+            - key: nvidia.com/gpu    # REMOVE or COMMENT OUT: IF you DO NOT have NVIDIA GPU
+              operator: Exists       # REMOVE or COMMENT OUT: IF you DO NOT have NVIDIA GPU
+              effect: NoSchedule     # REMOVE or COMMENT OUT: IF you DO NOT have NVIDIA GPU
       ---
       apiVersion: v1
       kind: Service